DUNE-DAQ/dtpfeedbacktools/docs/README.md

 ## Feedback from Trigger Record files

 The main inputs for validation are currently Trigger Records (TRs).
 These contain the raw ADC data, firmware TPs and TPs.
-After a run is taken and the TRs are writen one would like to run `dtp-feedback-plots.py`.
+After a run is taken and the TRs are written one would like to run `dtp-feedback-plots.py`.
 To see the different inputs you can provide to it type:
 ```
 dtp-feedback-plots.py --help
 ```